Monitoring the impact of MARAM, and the effectiveness of various approaches to its implementation, is critical to inform future planning and effort.

 As part of its implementation of the SHRFV initiative, the Royal Melbourne Hospital implemented an evidence-based and in-depth training framework for its 6,000+ workforce, in conjunction with a clinical champions network (called the Family Safety Advocates Network).
 This was a network of staff who received more than nine hours of family violence–related training and consisted of health professionals throughout the hospital.

-A evaluated the clinical champions model in allied health staff.
+A study evaluated the clinical champions model in allied health staff.
 The study found that the model resulted in statistically significant and sustained improvements in levels of self-reported family violence knowledge, confidence and frequency of screening, when combined with a community of practice.

 The hospital is also assessing the three-year impact of SHRFV through a 2020 evaluation (yet to be published).
 The evaluation found that, compared with the baseline knowledge of all staff, as assessed in 2017, there were statistically significant increases in knowledge, confidence levels and how often family violence screening was occurring.
 There were also self-reported improvements in staff knowledge about key indicators of violence and in their ability to ask about and respond to disclosures of family violence.